How do I reduce my company’s tax bills for R&D?

 Small company scheme

-£10,000 but this minimum expenditure limit has now been removed.
+To qualify under the SME scheme, a company previously had to incur expenditure of at least £10,000 but this minimum expenditure limit has now been removed.
 Also, it no longer needs to own the intellectual property generated by the R&D. However, it must not receive any external funding for the R&D project.

 Large company scheme

 Also, loss making companies can now benefit from claiming a credit, net of a notional tax charge, calculated at the current rate of corporation tax, as a cash receipt from HMRC.
-The notional tax deducted can be surrendered to another group company that has a corporation tax liability against which it can be offset or carried forward for offset against future corporation tax liabilities.
+The notional tax deducted can be surrendered to another group company that has a corporation tax liability against which it can be offset, or carried forward for offset against future corporation tax liabilities.
 However, the payment of the cash credit is subject to various restrictions.

 Unlike the SME scheme, a claim may be made under the large company scheme even if the R&D activities have been contracted or funded by a third party.